python-unsam/Programacion_en_Python_UNSAM/Notas/06_Plt_Especificacion_y_Documentacion/06_matplotlib_basico.md

  Podemos hacer más grandes las marcas y los textos y ajustar sus propiedades de modo que tengan sean semi-transparentes.
 Esto nos permitirá ver un poco mejor los datos y los textos.

- [oski]: # ( ---- la verdad es que la diferencia es casi imperceptible ----The tick labels are now hardly visible because of the blue and red lines.
-We can make them bigger and we can also adjust their properties such that they’ll be rendered on a semi-transparent white background.
-This will allow us to see both the data and the labels. )

 ```python
 ...
 for label in ax.get_xticklabels() + ax.get_yticklabels():